TheJacksonLaboratory/bioimaging-tasks-to-tools/manual_annotation.md

 ## Large 2D and multiscale images

-Annotating large images or multiscale (pyramidal) images, such as whole slide scans, can be more challenging, as not all tools can handle these image types well.
+Annotating large images, which exceed available memory, or multiscale (pyramidal) images, such as whole slide scans, can be more challenging, as not all tools can handle these image types well.
+The following tools are well-suited for this purpose, but can also be used for general 2D images.

 :::{.callout-note collapse='true' icon="false"}
 ## Tools for annotating large, multiscale (pyramidal) images